ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image7.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.39222in
-   :height: 4.69207in

-   Figure 5‑49: The Lakeshore example output folders in the Windows File Explorer.
+   Figure 12-6: The Lakeshore example output folders in the Windows File Explorer.

 2. Select the necessary data output folder by clicking the [Folder Icon] next to the [Output folder] field in the [Geoprocessing Pane].